✒️

 In Wikipedia, a smartphone is a mobile phone built on a mobile operating system, with more advanced computing capability and connectivity than a feature phone.
 According to this definition, a smart phone is a feature phone on steroïd with an open operating system allowing any third party applications to transform its function.

 To me, smart doesn’t mean super, it means intelligent.
 A smart device should do more than just merely execute orders.
-It needs to be able to predict user request and to help its owner before she even thinks about it.
-Google Now is an example of intelligent service which is only possible on a Smart phone.
+It needs to be able to predict user request and to help its owner before she even thinks about it. is an example of intelligent service which is only possible on a Smart phone.

 Smartphones are becoming smarter than PCs because they understand better their owner.
 Because they are always along with their owner.
 Because they are always connected.
 Because they can make sense of the user context.